Do Go On - 207 - The Golden State Killer

 It's actually the associate producer or the arse prod level.

-We would, I reckon we do that in the past.
+Oh, we would, I reckon we did that in the past.

 All right, let's do it then.